maanavnair/multistep-form-validation/README.md

 ### Submit Button
 The third page of the form contains a submit button.\
 If you click it and your input doesn't have any errors, then the form will be submitted and a page will open which shows you all the details you entered.\

+### Note:
+The second page (Address Information) and the third page (Account Setup) contains a previous button which allows us to go to the previous page.
+But remember, that if you go to the previous page without saving your information, you will need to fill in the fields again when you come back to that page.\
+How to save the information?
+Easy!
+If you click on the 'Next' Button and your input doesn't have any validation errors, then your information will be saved and you will be taken to the next page.
+Then you can go back to the previous page as much as you want and your enterted information won't change as long as you don't manually change it.